VincentDemery/Projects/README.md

 ## To do

-- Use Pandas to sort the projects, if necessary
 - Projects list should also be sorted when a single project is updated
 - Bindings should be widget dependent